The following are some possible problem scenarios where you should consider running a low-level format or secure erase on the Intel® Optane™ SSD:

-- If the operating system experiences slowness or freezing
+- If the operating system experiences slowness or freezing.

-- If errors seen during installation of an operating system
+- If errors seen during installation of an operating system.

-- If failures seen during read or write diagnostics
+- If failures seen during read or write diagnostics.

-Keep in mind that a low-level format or secure erase will remove all data contained on the Intel SSD.
-If the Intel SSD is the boot drive, a fresh installation of the operating system is recommended after the low-level format or secure erase.
+Keep in mind that a low-level format or secure erase will remove all data contained on the SSD.
+If the SSD is the boot drive, a fresh installation of the operating system is recommended after the low-level format or secure erase.

-|Caution ||Always back up your software before you run a low-level format or secure erase.|
+|Important||Always back up your data before running a low-level format or secure erase.|

+Alternatevely, a third-party tool could also be used to perform these operations.
 Here are some third-party tools that you can also use to run a low-level format: